eligosource/eventsourced/README.md

     <th align="left">Usage</th>
   </tr>
   <tr>
     <td><a href="http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.leveldb.LeveldbJournalProps">LevelDB journal</a>.
-A <a href="http://code.google.com/p/leveldb/">LevelDB</a> and <a href="https://github.com/fusesource/leveldbjni">leveldbjni</a> backed journal.
-Because LevelDB is a native library, this journal requires a special <a href="http://www.scala-sbt.org/">sbt</a> project <a href="https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native">configuration</a>.
-It is be used in the following examples.</td>
+It can be configured either with a <a href="http://code.google.com/p/leveldb/">native LevelDB</a> (accessed via <a href="https://github.com/fusesource/leveldbjni">leveldbjni</a>) or a <a href="https://github.com/dain/leveldb">LevelDB Java port</a> as storage backend.
+Running a native LevelDB from sbt requires <a href="https://github.com/eligosource/eventsourced/wiki/Installation#native-leveldb">special settings</a>.
+All examples in this user guide use the LevelDB Java port.
     <td>Production</td>
   </tr>
   <tr>